wuhongyi/PKUXIADAQ/firmware/firmware.md

 	- In the record waveform mode, when the waveform buffer is full, the module is not busy, and the header continues to record.
 In this case, the output event data has no waveform.
 	- The record waveform mode with down frequency output.
 The strategy adopted is to select the output of 1, 1/2, 1/4, 1/8, 1/16, 1/32, 1/64, 1/128 frequency, ie how many points retain one point.
 The points retained are the averaged values.

-- pixie16_revfpku_14b100m_firmware_release_08232018  PKU firmware
-	- multiplicity results(front panel A) can be output regardless of MultiplicityMaskHigh[31]=0 or 1
-	- The value is set to 0 when the calculated energy is negative.
-	- The pileup event energy is not set to 0, output calculated values directly.
-	- In the record waveform mode, when the waveform buffer is full, the module is not busy, and the header continues to record.
-In this case, the output event data has no waveform.
-	- The record waveform mode with down frequency output.
-The strategy adopted is to select the output of 1, 1/2, 1/4, 1/8, 1/16, 1/32, 1/64, 1/128 frequency, ie how many points retain one point.
-The points retained are the averaged values.
-	- tried to speed up the event processing, by removing some of the unnecessary wait when reading trace from each channel.
-	- Also removed a few unnecessary processing routines in the DSP code:
-		- (1) no longer process pile-up rejection or inverse pile-up rejection, all events will be accepted, but still with pileup flag in the event header;
-		- (2) removed "no traces for large pulses" feature.

 ## testing firmware